umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 $$

 would be used to evaluate the optimal policy instead of the state value function $V_{{\sf t}}(X,z,\theta )$ that we are using above.
 We are able to use the latter here because the simulation model gives us explicit knowledge of the $P_{({\sf t}+1){\sf t}}(x'\vert X,z,A)$ distribution which is utilised by Eq.~(\ref{eq:joint-x-and-r}).
 When this model is not known, the state-action value function $Q_{{\sf t}}(X,A,z)$ must be learned explicitly through sample estimation from the measured state and experienced outcomes of actions taken by the agent.

+Note that in most use cases, the state of real-world phenomena cannot be measured perfectly.
+So to enable any agent trained on simulated phenomena to potentially act in the real world, we will need to include a measurement process as part of the information retrieval step.
+This is the part where we can leverage our work in a previous article which develops an online learning system for stochastic process models.

 When an agent takes an action to measure the state of the system (or when it is given measurements without needing to take action) there will typically be some uncertainty in how the history of measured real-world data $Y$ maps to the latent states of the system $X$ and its parameters $z$ at time ${\sf t}+1$.
 It is natural, then, to represent this uncertainty with a posterior probability distribution ${\cal P}_{{\sf t}+1}(X,z\vert Y)$ as we did in the previous article.